top of page

 These procedures are generally seen as “high tech” procedures offered to patients who wish for less invasive outpatient options.
 As such, the cost is high, and often these procedures need to be repeated to maintain benefit.
 Their aim is to reduce snoring, but not aimed at curing sleep apnoea.

-Such procedures include injection snoreplasty, radiofrequency procedures on the palate and palatal implants.
-All these aim to stiffen the vibrating soft palate, thereby by reduce snoring.
-Palatal implants generally have a low risk and have shown to reduce snoring at one year.
+Such procedures include injection snoreplasty, radiofrequency procedures on the palate, and palatal implants.
+All these aim to stiffen the vibrating soft palate, thereby reducing snoring.
+Palatal implants generally have a low risk and have been shown to reduce snoring at one year.
 However, there are strict selection criteria to have success.
 Those with sleep apnoea are unlikely to benefit, though these will remain attractive for snorers happy with an expensive outpatient procedure.

 Addressing the Side Walls

 Then there were further modifications to the UPPP initially described by Fujita.
 This was by some form of resection of the pharyngeal muscles and repositioning of those muscles to expand the airway.
 These operations proved to be superior techniques to plain UPPP, as they also addressed sidewall collapse.
-Some studies showed unto 80% success in patients who were not overweight.
-Modern soft palate surgeries described below have evolved from these, and incorporate some form airway expansion.
+Some studies showed up to 80% success in patients who were not overweight.
+Modern soft palate surgeries described below have evolved from these and incorporate some form of airway expansion.

 MODERN SOFT TISSUE SURGERY: Modified UPPP and BRP

-In 2013 Stuart MacKay from Australia demonstrated success even in some groups with poor surgical anatomy.
-This was by combining a "Modified UPPP" procedure (which addressed the sidewall collapse) with Coblation of the tongue to reduce tongue base collapse.
+In 2013, Stuart MacKay from Australia demonstrated success even in some groups with poor surgical anatomy.
+This was achieved by combining a "Modified UPPP" procedure (which addressed the sidewall collapse) with Coblation of the tongue to reduce tongue base collapse.

-In 2017 Vicini from Italy published “Barbed Reposition Pharyngoplasty (BRP)" .....“We are on the giant’s shoulders” .
+In 2017, Vicini from Italy published “Barbed Reposition Pharyngoplasty (BRP)" .....“We are on the giant’s shoulders.”
 In his technique, he used a barbed suture technique to give the soft palate a significant lift and WIDEN the airway.
-He anchored the back of the tonsil muscles to a very thick fibrous part called pterigomandibular raphe, pulling the airway wide open.
+He anchored the back of the tonsil muscles to a very thick fibrous part called pterygomandibular raphe, pulling the airway wide open.

 These two methods have shown the most consistent results to date.
 Furthermore, they both have shown limited risks.

 We have, over the last three years, adapted a hybrid of both the above operations.
-We have further modified those techniques with careful observation and reserach.
-Essential aspects are as follows
+We have further modified those techniques with careful observation and research.
+Essential aspects are as follows:

--Lowering the soft palate incisions and making them at least 1.5 cm away from the Uvula to prevent scaring of the soft palate.
+- Lowering the soft palate incisions and making them at least 1.5 cm away from the uvula to prevent scarring of the soft palate.

--Use of the pterigomandibular raphe (v fibrous solid tissue) to anchor muscles as above.
+- Use of the pterygomandibular raphe (very fibrous solid tissue) to anchor muscles as above.

--Suture direction modified to distribute the forces better, thereby reduce wound breakdown.
+- Suture direction modified to distribute the forces better, thereby reducing wound breakdown.

 Further, at CSSC we are developing a better predictive tool to inform our patients of their likely outcomes.

-Disclaimer: The material and information contained in this website is is for general general purpose or in addition to what was provided for patients during their consultation.
-You should not rely upon the material in this website as basis for decision making
+Disclaimer: The material and information contained in this blog are relevant to the time it was written, for general purposes and in addition to what was provided for patients during their consultation.
+You should not rely upon the material on this website as a basis for decision-making.

 Comments